Monégasque euro coins

-Monégasque euro coins feature two separate designs for the first two series of coins, and also two separate designs for the €1 and €2 coins for the first series.
-All of the coins are inscribed with the word "Monaco" and the twelve stars of Europe.
-The Monégasque euro coins are minted by the Monnaie de Paris (Paris Mint).
+Monégasque euro coins are minted by the Monnaie de Paris (Paris Mint).
+The euro is the official currency of Monaco, although Monaco is not a member of the eurozone or the European Union.
+All coins are inscribed with the word "Monaco", the year of issue and the twelve stars of Europe.

 Monégasque euro design

 For images of the common side and a detailed description of the coins, see euro coins.

 The first sets of euro coins were minted in 1999 and the euro was put into circulation in the eurozone (and 4 European microstates, like Monaco) in 2002.
 However, the first euro coins of Monaco are marked 2001, not 1999 or 2002.